+The SCSID field indicates the SCSID for which traffic is to be measured.

 The Vendor Specific subelements have the same format as their corresponding elements (see 9.4.2.25 (Vendor Specific element)).
 Zero or more Vendor Specific subelements are included in the list of optional subelements.

 TGbe editor: modify the following subclause after subclause 35.3.23 Multi-link MSCS procedure as:

+35.3.24 SCS stream measurement Report

+The Transmit Stream/Category Measurement applies to SCSIDs for SCS streams associated with QoS Characteristics element.

+If dot11RMTransmitStreamCategoryMeasurementActivated is true and has no resource constraint that prevents it from being able to make the requested measurement for a given a SCS stream specified by the SCSID, a QoS EHT STA receiving a Transmit Stream/Category Measurement request shall respond with a Radio Measurement Report frame containing one Measurement (Transmit Stream/Category Measurement) Report element.
+If the SCS stream that is corresponding to the SCSID is removed, the EHT STA shall cease sending Radio Measurement Reports.